buahaha/aa-memberaudit/README.md

 # aa-memberaudit

 **!!
-This is an early development version and not ready yet for production. !!**
+This app is in development and not ready yet for production. !!**

 An app for auditing members on Alliance Auth